 The Commanding Officer takes the salute in the PA-equipped Jeep.
 A quick look at the bodywork near the "Turbo Diesel" plate and "1013 TUZLA" stamping on the cowl (70K JPEG) suggests the body is handmade.
 Since the military's takeover of the Tuzla plant in 1972, it has been officially known as the "1013 Military Equipment Main Repair Factory."

-See more photos of Turkish Jeeps in Army Service.
+See more Tuzla Jeeps in Turkey.

 See other Jeeps Around the World on CJ3B.info.

 Visit CJ3B.info on Facebook.